-A. Black tea is a healthy beverage and can be consumed any time of the day.
+A. Black tea is a healthy beverage and can be consumed at any time of the day.
 However, avoid drinking it on an empty stomach as it’s slightly acidic and can cause gastronomical issues like stomach pain or gas.
-Also, you would want not want to have black tea before bed if you’re sensitive to caffeine since it has the highest caffeine content among all teas.
+Also, you would not want to have black tea before bed if you’re sensitive to caffeine since it has the highest caffeine content among all teas.

 Q. How can I reduce my stomach fat?

 A. Black tea is a great beverage that helps in losing belly fat.
 It has zero per cent fat and cholesterol and a negligible amount of calories.
 It’s rich in flavonoids that improve body fat deposition.
 Black tea contains the highest concentration of caffeine among all the tea categories.
 Caffeine boosts energy and increases metabolic rate.
 Therefore, drinking black tea before your workout may help your body perform better and shed pounds faster.
 Caffeine also raises body temperature, also known as ‘thermogenesis.’
 When the temperature increases, it triggers reactions in the body that results in improved metabolism of nutrients and vitamins, and ultimately, fat burning.
 Furthermore, the molecules of black tea spend more time in the small intestine which increases the amounts of good bacteria and microorganisms in the gut microbiome.
 As a result, the liver tissues burn fat deposits more efficiently.